jacekokrojek/ux-perf-workshop/part-4-visual-metrics.md

 3. Use webpagetest web to compare performance measured from different countries for one selected site/connection speed
 4. Use webpagetest command to get available locations and schedule test on test location using Native connectivity
 5. Use sitespeed.io to collect metrics and change name of the browser and number of test runs sitespeed.io and on webpagetest.
-6. Configure Compare Performance dashboard
+6. Configure Compare Performance dashboard, for credentials check [https://hub.docker.com/r/sitespeedio/grafana-bootstrap/](https://hub.docker.com/r/sitespeedio/grafana-bootstrap/)